dislick/quicksort/README.md

 # Quicksort

-While being sick I realized I have never implemented Quicksort, even though having studied all _sorts_ of sorting algorithms.
+Today (2019-04-07) while being sick I realized I have never implemented Quicksort, even though having studied all _sorts_ of sorting algorithms.
 The goal of this purely educational repository is to implement a heavily annotated Quicksort in TypeScript.

 ## Introduction